ziqinyeow/agno/README.md

 At Agno, we're obsessed with performance.
 Why? because even simple AI workflows can spawn thousands of Agents to achieve their goals.
 Scale that to a modest number of users and performance becomes a bottleneck.
 Agno is designed to power high performance agentic systems:

-- Agent instantiation: ~2μs on average (~10,000x faster than LangGraph).
+- Agent instantiation: ~3μs on average
-- Memory footprint: ~3.75Kib on average (~50x less memory than LangGraph).
+- Memory footprint: ~5Kib on average

 > Tested on an Apple M4 Mackbook Pro.